What’s the Difference Between a Millennial Face Lift and a Traditional Facelift?

 Facelift surgery uses long incisions to access the underlying fat and tissues of the face.
 The incision typically starts in front of the ears, wrapping up and around into the hairline and under the chin.

-These days, many plastic surgeons are performing the SMAS facelift, which lifts and repositions each layer of facial tissue.
+These days, many plastic surgeons are performing the SMAS facelift, which lifts and repositions the muscle layer of facial tissue.
 While this does allow for easy access to facial structures, it prolongs healing time and makes for more extensive bruising after surgery.

-The Millenial Lift Is a Less Invasive Alternative
+The Millennial Lift Is a Less Invasive Alternative

-While there is no question that the facelift is an excellent procedure, the Millenial Lift is a less invasive alternative that offers several advantages.
+While there is no question that the facelift is an excellent procedure, the Millennial Lift is a less invasive alternative that offers several advantages.

-Most of these advantages arise from the fact that the Millennial Lift less invasive, especially when compared to the traditional SMAS facelift.
+Most of these advantages arise from the fact that the Millennial Lift also lifts and tightens the SMAS but it is less invasive, especially when compared to the traditional SMAS facelift.

 Dr. Halpern uses incisions that are much smaller and also employs his Finesse Technique, minimizes bruising, bleeding, and pain, providing a quicker recovery.

-This procedure is one of the latest developments in less invasive facelift techniques and can produce natural-looking, symmetrical results that greatly revitalize your appearance.
+This procedure is one of the latest developments in less invasive facelift techniques and can produce natural-looking results that greatly revitalize your appearance.
+(See our 10-day patient video on our website).

 Dr. Halpern has lectured nationally and internationally to other plastic surgeons on his facelift techniques (as well as other subjects).